-Trainee pharmacists complete a 52-week foundation training year (FTY) within the workplace, are required to be declared competent against the GPhC interim learning outcomes by their designated supervisor and pass the GPhC registration assessment in order to register as a Pharmacist.
+Foundation Trainee Pharmacists (trainees) complete a 52-week foundation training year (FTY) within the workplace, are required to be declared competent against the GPhC interim learning outcomes by their designated supervisor and pass the GPhC registration assessment in order to register as a Pharmacist.

-Task Date completed Familiarise yourself with the content of the GPhC foundation training webpages.
+Familiarise yourself with the content of the GPhC foundation training webpages.

 Review the GPhC foundation training manual and understand what information is included in it.